-Professors or group leaders are responsible for the behavior of their groups at all times.
+Instructors or group leaders are responsible for the behavior of their groups at all times.

 All members of a class will enter the Collection Teaching Gallery and Archives at the same time for an introduction.
 If all members of the class are not present in the lobby at the appointed time the starting time of the viewing session may be delayed but most likely the session will begin and latecomers may not be admitted.